ruby/ruby/doc/standard_library.md

 - [delegate][delegate]: Provides three abilities to delegate method calls to an object
 - [did_you_mean][did_you_mean]: "Did you mean?" experience in Ruby
 - [English][English]: Provides references to special global variables with less cryptic names
-- [erb][erb]: An easy to use but powerful templating system for Ruby
+- [erb][erb]: An easy-to-use but powerful templating system for Ruby
-- [error_highlight][error_highlight]: Highlight error location in your code
+- [error_highlight][error_highlight]: Highlight error locations in your code
-- [fileutils][fileutils]: Several file utility methods for copying, moving, removing, etc
+- [fileutils][fileutils]: Several file utility methods for copying, moving, removing, etc.
 - [find][find]: This module supports top-down traversal of a set of file paths
 - [forwardable][forwardable]: Provides delegation of specified methods to a designated object
 - [ipaddr][ipaddr]: Provides methods to manipulate IPv4 and IPv6 IP addresses
 - [irb][irb]: Interactive Ruby command-line tool for REPL (Read Eval Print Loop)
 - [optparse][optparse]: Ruby-oriented class for command-line option analysis
 - [logger][logger]: Provides a simple logging utility for outputting messages
-- [net-http][net-http]: HTTP client api for Ruby
+- [net-http][net-http]: HTTP client API for Ruby
-- [open3][open3]: Provides access to stdin, stdout and stderr when running other programs
+- [open3][open3]: Provides access to stdin, stdout, and stderr when running other programs
 - [ostruct][ostruct]: A class to build custom data structures, similar to a Hash
-- [open-uri][open-uri]: An easy-to-use wrapper for URI::HTTP, URI::HTTPS and URI::FTP
+- [open-uri][open-uri]: An easy-to-use wrapper for URI::HTTP, URI::HTTPS, and URI::FTP
 - [pp][pp]: Provides a PrettyPrinter for Ruby objects
 - [prettyprint][prettyprint]: Implements a pretty printing algorithm for readable structure
 - [prism][prism]: A portable, error-tolerant Ruby parser
-- [pstore][pstore]: Implements a file based persistence mechanism based on a Hash
+- [pstore][pstore]: Implements a file-based persistence mechanism based on a Hash
-- [readline][readline]: Wrapper for Readline extencion and Reline
+- [readline][readline]: Wrapper for the Readline extension and Reline
-- [reline][reline]: GNU Readline and Editline by pure Ruby implementation
+- [reline][reline]: GNU Readline and Editline in a pure Ruby implementation
 - [resolv][resolv]: Thread-aware DNS resolver library in Ruby
 - [rdoc][rdoc]: Produces HTML and command-line documentation for Ruby
-- [securerandom][securerandom]: Interface for secure random number generator
+- [securerandom][securerandom]: Interface for a secure random number generator
 - [set][set]: Provides a class to deal with collections of unordered, unique values
-- [shellwords][shellwords]: Manipulates strings with word parsing rules of UNIX Bourne shell
+- [shellwords][shellwords]: Manipulates strings with the word parsing rules of the UNIX Bourne shell
 - [singleton][singleton]: Implementation of the Singleton pattern for Ruby
 - [tempfile][tempfile]: A utility class for managing temporary files
 - [time][time]: Extends the Time class with methods for parsing and conversion